 The share of recycled material in purchased metals is relatively high.
-This data originates from the Wuppertal Institute for Climate, Environment and Energy, Extrapolated, the raw material metal purchased contains around 35,600 tonnes of recycled material.
+This data originates from the Wuppertal Institute for Climate, Environment and Energy.
+Extrapolated, the raw material metal purchased contains around 36,900 tonnes of recycled material.

 With plastics, virgin material is primarily used.
-The search for suitable, high-quality regranulate from external plastic waste is an integral part of Geberit's procurement strategy.
+The search for suitable, high-quality regranulate from external plastic waste is, however, an integral part of Geberit's procurement strategy.
 In terms of the material ABS, a suitable alternative made of 100% recycled material was found.
 This alternative is based on high-quality plastic waste from the electronics industry (e.g. used computer cases).
 According to the supplier, the manufacture of this regranulate consumes over 80% less energy compared to the manufacture of a tonne of new petrochemical-based plastic, while releasing around three tonnes less CO_2 into the atmosphere.
-In 2018, some 900 tonnes of ABS regranulate were used for various components in exposed and concealed cisterns.
+In 2019, some 850 tonnes of ABS regranulate were used for various components in exposed and concealed cisterns.
 Thanks to an intelligent redesign, half of the material used for the flush valve type 240 can be made of high-quality ABS regranulate, for example.
 The use of plastic regranulate is generally to be increased further and applied to other product areas.
+In 2019, around 65 tonnes of PE-LD regranulate (post-consumer waste) were used for the manufacture of protective caps at the plant in Rapperswil-Jona (CH).